GiovanniStephens/cardinality-constrained-optimisation/README.md

 I want to be able to solve the cardinality constrained problem quickly, so an approximate solution like evolutionalry (done) or particle swarm algorithms could be used.
 An alternative would be to use mixed integer programming to solve the problem, but I have not been able to work out how to do that yet.

 First, I am going to try create a genetic algorithm (done), and then I will try something else.
 Maybe I will constrain the problem to take a limited amount of time too... we will see.

+Next step will be to create a particle swarm optimisation algorithm to see how it compares to the genetic algorithm for speed and outcome.

+Try a different genetic algorithm to see if it is faster.

+I want to be able to run the optimisation on forward-looking variances and covariances and forecast returns.
+I am not sure how I would go about doing this, however.
+(Food for thought!)